 Learn about animals, weather and natural disasters, alternative energy, environmental politics and space.

-Catch up on the environmental headlines from the week of May 11-16.
+Catch up on the environmental headlines from the week of July 5-11.

 Activist and author blogs about politics, energy and Earth's resources.